Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Playa d'en Bossa knows how to party.
 This extremely popular resort has positioned itself as the hedonist capital of Ibiza.
 With all the action condensed along one stretch of road, you'll never be too far from the fiesta.

-Along the main street, you have the super-clubs Hï Ibiza and Ushuaïa and countless music bars.
-There are also some smaller clubs like Swag in the Hotel Garbi or Top 21 in the Jet Apartments.
-Find descriptions of all clubs in our Ibiza clubs section.
+Along the main street, you have the super-clubs Ushuaïa Ibiza and Hï Ibiza and countless bars to begin and carry on the party.
+Find descriptions of all clubs and your tickets in our Ibiza clubs guide.

-Playa d'en Bossa offers an array of accommodation options, ranging from the high-end deluxe of super-club resorts Ushuaïa Ibiza Beach Hotel and Hard Rock Hotel to affordable and fun hotels and apartments like the Bora Bora Apartments.
-Here is our complete list of hotels and apartments in Playa d'en Bossa
+Playa d'en Bossa offers an array of hotel and apartment options, ranging from the high-end deluxe of super-club resorts Ushuaïa Ibiza Beach Hotel and the adults-only The Unexpected Ibiza Hotel, to more affordable and fun hotels and apartments.

 Insider info

-Stay in comfort and excellent four-star style at the Torre del Mar hotel, which is close to just about everything and has a gorgeous spa and pool.
+Stay in comfort, calm and quiet at the excellent four-star Torre del Mar hotel, which is close to just about everything and boasts a gorgeous spa and pool.

 San Antonio

-Ideal for: clubbers, nightlife, groups, young families, budget
+Ideal for: clubbers, nightlife, groups, short stays, budget

 San Antonio is many an Ibiza Virgin's first taste of the island and has much to offer the enthusiastic young party-lover.

 The main beach of San Antonio is busy in the summer months and the centre of all daytime activity.
 You will find some great bars to stop at and refresh yourself, as you stroll along the beachfront promenade.
-Tulp and Ibiza Rocks Bar are amongst our favourites.
+It's also worth noting that San Antonio is a gateway to the beautiful beaches of the West Coast, and worth hopping on a bus or water taxi to visit for the day.

-Pool parties are all the rage in Ibiza and San Antonio boasts two of the best venues on the island: O Beach and the Ibiza Rocks Hotel.
+Pool parties are all the rage in Ibiza, and San Antonio boasts two of the best venues on the island: O Beach Ibiza and the Ibiza Rocks Pool Club.
 Be sure to check the line-ups in our party calendar and pack your best bikini or trunks.

-The iconic Sunset Strip is home to a host of bars, including the famous Mambo and Café del Mar, with the vantage point, DJs and soundtrack fine-tuned for those legendary Ibiza sunsets.
-Over in the centre of town, the famous West End packs a staggering amount of fast-food eateries and bars into a small area.
+The iconic Sunset Strip is home to a host of bars, including the famous Café Mambo and Café del Mar, with the vantage point, DJs and soundtrack fine-tuned for those legendary Ibiza sunsets.
+Over in the centre of town, the famous West End packs a great number of bars and fast-food eateries into a small and bustling area.

 In between all this partying, you're sure to want something to eat.
-San Antonio has just about anything you could shake your fork at.
-From healthy breakfasts to fry-ups, tapas to burgers and pizza to romantic gourmet experiences and even one of the island's Michelin-starred restaurants - San Antonio has it all, spread within an easily accessible few square kilometres.
+Well, San Antonio has it all.
+From healthy breakfasts to fry-ups, tapas to burgers and pizza to romantic gourmet experiences, all spread within an easily accessible few square kilometres.

 Insider info

-A stay at the adults-only, Wi-Ki-Woo hotel near the sunset strip, for the most Instagrammable moment of the day.
+A stay at the adults-only, Wi-Ki-Woo Boutique Hotel, is near the Sunset Strip and the perfect location for the most Instagrammable moment of the day.

-For the utmost in luxury, those of you with a bigger budget might fancy checking in to TRS Ibiza Hotel just a short walk from the soft sand of Cala Gracio beach.
-This is Ibiza's only 5-star all-inclusive adults-only resort!
+For the utmost in luxury, those of you with a bigger budget might fancy checking into TRS Ibiza Hotel, which is just a short walk from the soft sand of Cala Gració beach.

 San Antonio Bay